 Your New York Corporation Will Need to Pay Estimated Taxes

 Most New York corporations will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:
+The most common types of

 Most New York S Corporations and C Corporations will pay estimated taxes four times a year.
 Speak to your accountant for more information.

 You may need to pay other taxes and fees, depending on the type of New York corporation you run.
 Find out more on the New York Department of Taxation and Finance website.